hermeznetwork/hermez-node/api/README.md

 ## Editor

-It is recomended to edit `swagger.yml` using a dedicated editor as they provide spec validation and real time visualization.
+It is recommended to edit `swagger.yml` using a dedicated editor as they provide spec validation and real time visualization.
 Of course you can use your prefered editor.
 To use the editor run `./run.sh editor` and then [opening the editor in your browser](http://localhost:8002).
 **Keep in mind that you will need to manually save the file otherwise you will lose the changes** you made once you close your browser seshion or stop the server.

 **Note:** Your browser may cache the swagger definition, so in order to see updated changes it may be needed to refresh the page without cache (Ctrl + Shift + R).